Climate Change is Just a Theory

 What each side should be doing is looking to the evidence the other side is attempting to use to support the other sides position.
 In science you should strive to refute your own position.
 But instead what I see is a reliance on confirmation bias to support their own theory, whether that theory is imminent global warming or imminent mini ice age.
 And that is the problem with relying on confirmations -- seeming confirmations can always be found, even for two mutually exclusive theories.
 A Global Warming and Mini Ice Age cannot happen simultaneously.
 And yet each side has no problem finding evidence to support their belief that their side is correct and their corresponding climate changing phenomena is imminent and has already begun.
 That's the problem with confirmations -- there can always be found confirmations, even for two mutually exclusive positions.
 A new mini ice age in the next few years and global warming in the next few years cannot both happen simultaneously, but there are plenty of confirmations available as evidence that such an impossibility will indeed happen.
 There has been both record heat waves and horrible hurricanes as confirmatory evidence for imminent global warming, but there has also been unusual record cold spells recently, especially in the southern hemisphere which just got over a brutal winter.

 There is a certain irony that, if anything, the 'denier' accusers are the ones in denial of the fact that the term 'climate change' refers to a theory and not a fact.
 But the sense of the term 'denier' in which it is being used is referring to someone who is either unable or is refusing to acknowledge an obvious individual fact.
 But if 'climate change' refers to a theory, anyone who is questioning it can't be accused of being 'in denial' of a fact -- they are merely questioning a mere theory.
 And all theories have some level of uncertainty.
 I believe, however, that the premise that climate change is a theory can be classified as a fact because the term 'climate change' in the sense and context that it is used, can be broken down or analyzed a priori.
 That analysis reveals a belief about the climate that cannot be known analytically a priori or entirely synthetic a posteriori, but instead requires beliefs that are classified synthetic a priori.
 That is, climate change requires beliefs that are justified not through empirical experience but requires creative conjecture on the part of the the scientist formulating the theory.
-Yes, there is a great deal of empirical evidence being used to support the climate change theory, but that evidence is not sufficient to support the theory.
-The theory requires beliefs about the climate that cannot be experienced -- most notably beliefs about the future of the climate.
+Yes, there is a great deal of empirical evidence being used to support the climate change theory, but that evidence is not sufficient to support the theory as a whole thing in itself.
+The theory requires beliefs about the climate that cannot be experienced -- most notably beliefs about the future of the climate, temperature readings between thermometers and the causal chain of events leading to the current climatic conditions and where those causes will lead the climate to into the future.
 But less apparent is how climate change and many other scientific theories require beliefs about causation.
 And while it may seem like causes can be observed, the causes in themselves are unobservable.
 When we think we are observing a cause, what we are really seeing is a close concurrence of events, but the cause itself we do not see.

 I would define a paradigm as a theory supported by more than one person.
 Once multiple people begin supporting one theory, a political movement forms as a political force within and sometimes without the scientific community.
 In the case of climate change, the paradigm has extended well beyond the scientific community.